-We offer Junior Orchestra, Senior Orchestra, Junior Strings, Senior Strings, String Septet, Jazz Group, Concert Band, Wind Band, and Guitar Group.
+We offer Junior Orchestra, Senior Orchestra, Junior Strings, Senior Strings, String Septet, Jazz Group, Concert Band, Wind Band, Percussion Group, P-bone Group and Guitar Group.

 Rehearsals take place before and after school or during morning break, and students benefit from coaching from professional full time and visiting specialists.
 Parts are adapted to suit every level of player and pupils are encouraged to join an ensemble as soon as possible, often after just a few instrumental lessons.

 This extracurricular club prepares children for the ABRSM Theory Examinations.
 An enrichment programme is also available for those pupils who wish to undertake music scholarships.
 Pupils achieve high marks in practical examinations, many at high grades for their ages, and regularly gain music scholarships to their senior schools.

 The facilities for music at Heath Mount are excellent with 8 spacious new practice rooms in the recently renovated Music Block.
 There are two large teaching and rehearsal rooms, including the impressive Music Room in the main building.
 The School owns a number of orchestral instruments which can be hired by the pupils, in addition to 14 pianos (3 grand), an electric organ, a spinet and a vast array of classroom percussion.